tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - a single TCR has been shown to recognize > 1 million peptides
  - crossreactivity is needed as there are many more potential antigens than TCRs
  - hotspots/anchors can be important parts of peptides that must remain more constant for TCR binding, other parts of peptide can vary and allow crossreactivity, hotspots/anchors need not only bind CDRs
+# Enhancer RNA-based modeling of adverse events and objective responses of cancer immunotherapy reveals associated key enhancers and target genes
+ - predicting irAE risk from enhancer RNA expression
+ - target genes of irAE-related enhancers (including upstream regulators of MYC) were involved in metabolism, inflammation, immune activation
+ - target genes of objective response rate-related enhancers target *PAK2* and *DLG1* (participate in T cell activation)
 # Entropic contributions and the influence of the hydrophobic environment in promiscuous protein-protein association
  - **trying to find evidence for increased hydrophobicity relating to cross-reactivity of TCRs: here they discuss how a particular PKA/AKAP interface demonstrates promiscuity in part due to the number of interactions this hydrophobic interface allows, which allows many alternative contacts (increased entropy, drives forward binding) with other binding partners hence promiscuity**
 # EP08.01-009 TRBV haplotype profile was related to immune-induced adverse events in Chinese patients with advanced NSCLC